-In my last post, I described WHY it is increasingly important to develop learning in our organizations.
-Today I thought i would explain a little more about HOW it’s done.
+In my last post, I described WHY it is increasingly important to improve organizational learning.
+In this article I will explain a little more about HOW it’s done.
 (Tip!
-Read my last post “We need to develop future learning now!”
+Read my last post “Why we need to upgrade learning now“.

-An effective learning organization is developed and learns from its surroundings; customers, suppliers, competitors, researchers and others on the network.
-The organization learns by jointly creating new knowledge and developing new abilities, products, services and working methods.
-It is quick to share knowledge and translate this into a useful ability amongst employees.
+An effective learning organization develops and learns from its environment; customers, suppliers, competitors, researchers and others in the network.
+The organization learns by collaboratively adding new knowledge and developing new capabilities, products, services and working methods.
+It is efficient in sharing knowledge and translate this into useful capabilities amongst employees.

 - ALIGNMENT – The ability to adapt learning after the organization’s strategy and the needs of the individuals.

-- EFFECT – The ability to translate investment in to learning to effect at work and increased ability in the organization.
+- EFFECT – The ability to transfer investment in learning into effect at work and increased capabilities in the organization.

 - EFFICIENCY – The ability to be cost and time-efficient.

-Of the research that has been going on since 2001, different abilities have been shown to contribute to an increasingly effective learning organization.
+Out of the research that has been going on since 2001, som capabilities have been shown to contribute more to an increasingly effective learning organization.
 For example, the organization’s learning culture, ability to develop learning activities in different formats (classrooms, eLearning, video, etc.), ability to plan and follow up, etc.

 Building an effective learning organization takes time.
 It requires change and maturity when it comes to learning.
-A good tool to assess one’s own current situation and create goals for future development is Bersin’s “Learning Maturity Model”.
-I think it is simple and clear and we at Learntech use it diligently with our customers.
+An efficient tool to assess the organization’s current situation is Bersin’s “Learning Maturity Model”.
+I think it is simple and clear and I use it with my customers.

 Steps towards an effective learning organization